jaguro/jaguro/README.md

   goals: "I am always eager to learn and explore new technologies to enhance my skills and contribute more effectively to projects."
 };

-🛠️ Technologies & Tools
-Languages: Python, JavaScript, Ruby, Java
-Testing Tools: Cypress, Postman, Selenium, JMeter, TestRail 🌱 Currently
-🔭 I'm currently working as a QA Engineer focused on automation.
-🤝 I love working collaboratively in a team environment.
-📫 Reach out to me
-Feel free to connect with me on LinkedIn!

-🚀 Goals
-I am always eager to learn and explore new technologies to enhance my skills and contribute more effectively to projects.

 Thanks for stopping by! 😄